Aston Martin: 2018–present: Listed on the London Stock Exchange

 In July 2022, Saudi Arabia's Public Investment Fund (PIF) will take a stake in the company through a £78 million equity placing as well as a £575 million separate rights issue, giving it two board seats in the company.
 After the rights issue, the Saudi fund will have a 16.7% stake in Aston Martin, behind the 18.3% holding by Stroll's Yew Tree consortium while the Mercedes-Benz Group will own 9.7%.
 In September 2022, Chinese automaker Geely acquired a 7.6% stake in the company.
 In December 2022, Stroll and the Yew Tree consortium increased their stake in the company to 28.29%.

-Notable events
+In May 2023, Geely increased its stake to 17%, becoming the third-largest shareholder after the Yew Tree consortium and the Saudi Arabia Public Investment Fund.

+In June 2023, Aston Martin signed an agreement with Lucid Motors after selecting it to help supply electric motors, powertrains, and battery systems for its upcoming range of fully electric cars.
+In return, Aston Martin will make cash payments and issue a 3.7 percent stake in its company to Lucid, worth $232 million in total.
+In September 2023, the Yew Tree consortium increased their stake by 3.27% to 26.23%.
+In October 2023, Aston Martin announced that it would compete in the FIA World Endurance Championship and IMSA SportsCar Championship in 2025.
+In April 2024, the company said it would push back production of its first electric vehicle to 2027.
+In March 2024, Aston Martin announced Adrian Hallmark as its new CEO beginning 1 October 2024, replacing Amedeo Felisa.

+In September 2024, Aston Martin issued a profit warning, saying it had been hit by a fall in demand in China.
+In November 2024, Aston Martin issued another warning following a minor delay in the deliveries of their Valiant model.
+In response, they said they would issue new shares and debt totalling £210 million.
+In February 2025, CEO Adrian Hallmark announced the company would again push back production of its first electric vehicle to 2030.
+On 31 March 2025, the Yew Tree Consortium is set to inject an additional £52.5 million into the marque by purchasing 75 million shares at 70 pence per share, increasing its stake to 33%.
+The company will also sell shares in the Formula One racing team that it sponsors.
+In total, the two transactions will raise £125 million.

+Sales at auction

 In August 2017, a 1956 Aston Martin DBR1/1 sold at a Sotheby's auction at the Pebble Beach, California Concours d'Elegance for US$22,550,000, which made it the most expensive British car ever sold at an auction, according to Sotheby's.
-The car was previously driven by Carroll Shelby and Stirling Moss.
-Other notable Aston Martin models sold at an auction include a 1962 Aston Martin DB4 GT Zagato for US$14,300,000 in New York in 2015, and a 1963 Aston Martin DP215 for US$21,455,000 in August 2018.
+The car had previously been driven by Carroll Shelby and Stirling Moss.

+In 2015 a 1962 Aston Martin DB4 GT Zagato for US$14,300,000 in New York, and a 1963 Aston Martin DP215 for US$21,455,000 in August 2018.